Mohith750/ir-lighting-automation/README.md

 # 💡 IR Sensor-based Lighting Automation

 This project uses an IR sensor to detect motion and automatically turn lights ON/OFF.

-## Features
+## 🚀 Features
 - Motion-based automation using IR sensor
-- Saves energy by turning off lights when no motion is detected
+- Saves electricity when room is unoccupied
-- Simple and effective for smart home systems
+- Simple and useful for smart homes

-## Components
+## 🔧 Components
 - Arduino UNO
 - IR Sensor
 - LED
-- Resistors, Breadboard, Wires
+- Breadboard, Resistors

-## Connections
+## ⚙ Circuit Connections
-- IR sensor OUT → Pin 2
+- IR Sensor OUT → Arduino Pin 2
-- LED → Pin 13
+- LED + Resistor → Arduino Pin 13 (with GND)

+## 🧠 How It Works
+When motion is detected, the LED turns ON.
+If no motion is detected, the LED turns OFF automatically.

+## 🛠 Upload Instructions
+1. Open Arduino IDE
+2. Paste code from ir_sensor_automation.ino
+3. Connect board → Upload code → Done!

+## 📷 Output Example
+Motion Detected - Light ON No Motion - Light OFF

-## Code
+## ✅ Learning Outcome
-Upload `ir_sensor_automation.ino` to Arduino using Arduino IDE.
+- Simple automation logic using digital sensors
+- Real-time response with Arduino